Wildfire Smoke

 What does the indicator show?

-This graph presents “person days,” or the estimated number of people living where smoke plumes were present, multiplied by the number of days when the plumes were present.
+This graph presents annual “person days,” or the estimated number of people living in areas where smoke plumes were present, multiplied by the number of days those plumes were present, for each year from 2010 to 2024.

 Number of wildfire smoke days by California county

-• Since 2010, potential population exposures to wildfire smoke have been increasing in California, peaking in 2020.
+• Since 2010, potential population exposures to wildfire smoke have increased in California.

 • In 2020, smoke plumes covered every county for at least 46 days; by contrast, from 2010 to 2014, only 11 counties had at least 46 days on average each year.
+Some counties experienced over 120 days of smoke, reflecting nearly 1 in every 3 days that year.
 A record-high 4.2 million acres burned in 2020, and several large wildfires burned at once, leading to unprecedented air quality impacts.

 Why is this indicator important?